Tappr/tappr-slate/source/includes/_tappr_terminal_emulator.md

 6. Enter your 6 digits activation in your TapprSmartTerminal emulator
 7. Once the TapprSmartTerminal activated.
 You can enter any amount on keyboard to start test the transaction

+note: our latest internal version is at [shared file](https://drive.google.com/drive/u/1/folders/1ZkKy71REdczVM38TDsoM8a_Ff-sq_J9s), contact us if you need latest features

 ## POS integration

 Tappr Terminal support 3rd POS system integrated with Tappr device via Tappr API, please see [POS Integration] (#pos-integration)